scarioscia/photoGeoExtractor/README.md

         .\yourenvname\Scripts\activate # Windows

-3. Navigate to where you'd like this repository to download, and then get it from GitHub
+3. Navigate to where you'd like to download this repository, and then get it from GitHub

         git clone https://github.com/scarioscia/photoGeoExtractor.git